gbif/hp-nhm-rotterdam/howto.md

 ---

 ## Querying the dataset
 On the Database page the collection data of the Natural History Museum Rotterdam is displayed.
-By clicking the green boxes (e.g. Scientific name) above, one can search that particular field and limit the displayed specimens to their query.
+By clicking the green boxes (e.g. Scientific name) displayed above on that page, one can search that particular field and limit the displayed specimens to their query.

 <img src="/assets/images/greenboxes.jpg">